 All applicants to the dual degree program are eligible to receive full and half tuition scholarships and may also be eligible for interest-free loans from the University of Hyogo.
-For information regarding the scholarships, please refer to the document Scholarship Programs from Hyogo Institute of Information Education Foundation (PDF) or contact Atsuhito Fukuoko for more details.
+For information regarding the scholarships, please refer to the document Scholarship Programs from Hyogo Institute of Information Education Foundation or contact Kiyoshi Kayashima for more details.

 Through this program, you strive to:

 The program is assessed on an ongoing basis to ensure the integrity of the degree being conferred.
 The components of the assessment include: direct classroom observation, inter-rating grading analysis to ensure grading consistency, tracking of overall performance, online surveys and focus groups to measure student satisfaction, faculty course evaluations rating overall course and instructor quality, and continuous evaluation of distance learning technologies.

 Upon completion, students receive master's degrees from both Carnegie Mellon University and the University of Hyogo.

 ECE, INI and CyLab